Regardless of when you begin to accumulate wealth, a successful plan will require:

 RETIREMENT INCOME PLANNING

-We can plan for things and events in our lives.
-Yet, there are times when we are faced with unexpected changes.
-Retirement planning may need changes from a change of employer, a lay-off, spouse enters or leaves the workforce, or a disability.
-Having advisors who specialize in providing well thought out choices for various changes in retirement planning can offer strategies, suggestions and guidance.
+We can plan for some of the events in our lives.
+Yet, we will inevitably be faced with unexpected changes.
+Retirement planning can be affected by several things, such as: a change of employer, a lay-off, a spouse entering or leaving the workforce, or a disability.
+Advisors who specialize in providing well-designed choices for all the various changes you may face can be an invaluable resource as you construct, or reconstruct, your retirement plan.

-It can be 5, 10, 15 years into the future or just next week.
-Retirement can become a great transition where your working career has provided resources to engage in leisure, travel and just enjoying having freedom over your day.
+It can be 5, 10, 15 years into the future, or right around the corner.
+With the right plan and resources in place, your retirement can be a seamless transition from a working career into a time of leisure, travel, and simply enjoying having freedom over your day.

 LEAVING A LEGACY

-Effective estate management enables you to manage your affairs during your lifetime and control the distribution of your wealth after death.
-An effective estate strategy can spell out your healthcare wishes and ensure that they’re carried out – even if you are unable to communicate.
+Effective estate management enables you to manage your affairs during your lifetime, and to also control the distribution of your wealth after death.
+An effective estate strategy can spell out your healthcare wishes and ensure that they’re carried out – even if you are unable to communicate them.
 It can even designate someone to manage your financial affairs should you be unable to do so.